IMM9O/my-bookmark/MasterCSS.md

 - lists
 - links

+---

+## Styling Boxes

-### Tables
+- Tables

-### CSS Box Model
+- CSS Box Model

-- Content ( images, text .... etc )
+    * Content ( images, text .... etc )
-- Padding ( Transparent area around the content, inside of the box )
+    * Padding ( Transparent area around the content, inside of the box )
-- Borders ( goes around the padding and content )
+    * Borders ( goes around the padding and content )
-- Margins ( Space around elements, outside of any defined borders. )
+    * Margins ( Space around elements, outside of any defined borders. )
-- Fill Area ( area the contain border, padding and content, and filling with backround and bacground-image )
+    * Fill Area ( area the contain border, padding and content, and filling with backround and bacground-image )
-- Box Sizing
+    * Box Sizing
         * content-box: Width and height only apply to the content of the element
         * border-box: Include padding and border in the element's total width and height

+- Background Images & Images
+    * background-size
+    * background-position
+    * background Origin, Clip & Attachment.
+    * Multiple Background Images.
+    * Linear Gradients.
+    * Radial Gradients.

 ---